finos/morphir/users-guide/Custom Attributes.md

 ## File format, and naming convention
-To define a custom attribute, we need two JSON files.
+To define a custom attribute, we need at least two JSON files.

- 1. A config file named like `foo-attribute.conf.json` that describes the attribute, and provides a path to the file where the attribute values are stored.
+ 1. A config file named `attribute.conf.json` that describes the attributes, and provides a path to the files where the attribute values are stored.
- 2. An attributes file named `foo-attribute.json` where the attributes are stored in a flat key-value format.
+ 2. At least one attribute file named like `foo-attribute.json` where the attributes are stored in a flat key-value format.

 ### Config file
 ```
 {
 	"foo":  {
 		"filePath" : "foo-attribute.json"
+	},
+	"bar":  {
+		"filePath" : "bar-attribute.json"
 	}
 }
 ```
 The above example is a sample config file structure.
-The config file should contain a key-value pair in a JSON format, where the key is the attribute name, and the value is the attribute description.
+The config file should contain key-value pairs in a JSON format, where the key is the attribute name, and the value is the attribute description.

 ### Attribute file
 ```